ExiledHeisenberg/PackLockMove/README.md

 Credits

 This script is an extracted and translated version of the packing system implemented in the R3F_LOG_ARTY script.
 Full credit is given to those authors.
+Thanks to all the other script writers whose scripts I'm using on my server!